Career

 Local governments around the world impose strict environmental regulations.
 Sustainability consultants specialise in interpreting and incorporating environmental laws and regulations so they can advise enterprises accordingly.

 Environmental sustainability is an all-encompassing field with very diverse specialists.
-To avoid the scarcity of resources or to practise unsafe environmental products, companies are hiring professionals to create environmentally-friendly and cost-effective solutions.
+To avoid resource scarcity and unsafe environmental products, companies hire professionals to create environmentally friendly and cost-effective solutions.

 As a sustainable consultant, you can work in the following industries:

-Learn more about how to write a sustainability CV or consultant CV with our extensive writing guides.
+Learn more about how to write a professional CV with the following writing guides and CV examples:

 With the advent of new technologies, online entrepreneurs have more sophisticated and customer-friendly ways of selling their products than ever before.
 In contrast to traditional sales, new business models allow entrepreneurs to outsource the procurement, storing, and shipping of products through a third party.

-Competitive gaming, commonly known as eSports, is becoming a new reality attracting millions of gamers, making traditional sports a thing of the past.
+Competitive gaming, commonly known as eSports, is becoming a new reality attracting millions of gamers and making traditional sports a thing of the past.
 With the technologies becoming more accessible and innovative, eSports is an inspiring career option that continues to break records on the internet yearly.

-The eSports entertainment industry is on its way to becoming a $1.5 billion industry by 2023, with the current total prize reaching over $60 million.
-E-sports have been on the upswing even before the Covid-19 pandemic when most traditional sports activities were prohibited from taking place.
+The eSports entertainment industry is on its way to becoming a $1.5 billion industry by 2023, with the current total prize pool reaching over $60 million.
+E-sports have been on the upswing even before the COVID-19 pandemic when most traditional sports activities were prohibited.

 E-sports are becoming a part of the school or university curriculum, inviting not just games but also those who want to enter management, coaching, streaming, podcasting, or research roles.